zxul767/ex-machina/content/blog/tdd/index.md

 ---
 title: "Test-Driven Development"
 date: "2021-02-27T00:00:00.000000"
-description: "What are the consequences of the \"red, green, refactor\" loop?"
+description: "What are the consequences of the red-green-refactor loop?"
 ---

 > I'm not a great programmer; I'm just a good programmer with great habits. _Kent Beck_